cdeil/sphinx-tutorial/README.rst

 It's hard to say how far we'll get within the given time.
 Sections 1 to 4 are the basics.
 It would be good if we get to cover Sections 5 and 6.
-Sections 7 to 10 are optional, no worries if we don't get ot those.
+Sections 7 to 10 are optional, no worries if we don't get to those.

 0. TODO
 -------